Robert Ritter von Greim: Interwar period

 By 1919, Greim had returned to Bavaria and rejoined his regiment (8th Bavarian Artillery) and was discharged from the Reichswehr on 31 March 1920 holding the rank of Hauptmann.
-He then enrolled in the Ludwig Maximilian University of Munich where he studied jurisprudence and rekindled his relationship with Rudolf Heß.
+He then enrolled at the Ludwig-Maximilians-Universität München (LMU Munich) where he studied jurisprudence and rekindled his relationship with Rudolf Heß.
 Heß was also a student in Munich and a former pilot during World War I who had occasionally flown under the command of Greim while both their units were based at Gosselies.
 On 2 September 1920, Greim married Alice Wilhelmine Adelheid Braun, née Landauer.
 Alice was six years older than Greim and the widow of Leutnant Hanns Braun, a pilot in Greim's unit who was killed in action on 9 October 1918 and an Olympic medalist.
 On 1 July 1921, their mutual son Hubert was born.
 Alice had brought two daughters, Gisela and Sascha, into the marriage.
 Hubert would later marry Johann Raithel's daughter Anneliese.

 For 10 months, he ran the air postal station in Munich.
 This was the key turning point in his career, as in 1920 he flew the up-and-coming German army propaganda instructor Adolf Hitler to Berlin as an observer of the failed Kapp Putsch.
 Many other people from Hitler's years in Bavaria immediately after World War I also rose to prominence in the Nazi era.

 Upon his return to Germany, Greim took part in the 1923 putsch; as a convinced Nazi, he "remained utterly committed to Hitler to the very end of the war".